khederTa/E-Commerce-MERN-Stack/README.md

 # MERN Ecommerce

+## Note:
+There are some file did'nt upload to the repository because of privacy issues

 ## Description

 An ecommerce store built with MERN stack, and utilizes third party API's.
 This ecommerce store enable three main different flows or implementations: